cetmix/cetmix-tower/cetmix_tower_server/README.rst

 - **Options**: Define a list of pre-configured values for this variable using the `Options` tab.
 When options are defined:

   - **Name**: The name of the option.
-  - **Priority**: A numerical field used to order the options.
-Options are displayed in ascending order of priority (lower numbers first) and then alphabetically by name if priorities are equal.
+  - **Sequence**: A numerical field used to order the options.
+Options are displayed in ascending order of sequence (lower numbers first) and then alphabetically by name.
 -  **Note**: Put your notes here

 Configure Tags